gautemo/Gaute-Meek-Olsen/src/today-i-learned/security-npm-install-scripts.md

 title: Disallow npm install to run other scripts
 date: 2019-11-17
 category: Security
+description: How to not allow installed packages from running their own scripts.
 ---

 When installing packages from NPM, the packages could run preinstall and postinstall scripts.
 This could potentially be malicious code or viruses allowed to run directly on your computer.